 CAT Eligibility Criteria 2019:

 Common Admission Test (CAT) is a national-level management entrance examination.
 CAT exam is conducted by one of the IIMs on rolling basis.
-CAT 2019 will be conducted by the IIM Kolkata.
+CAT 2019 will be conducted by the IIM Kozhikode.

 CAT scores are a gateway to get admission in top 20 IIMS or 100’s of other B-schools in India.

 CAT Exam Date

-CAT Exam will be held in November 2019, registration for the same will start in August 2019.
+CAT Exam will be held on November 24, 2019, registration for the same will start from 7th August 2019.

 CAT Exam Pattern